 Whatever your opinions on the nickname, ‘the change’ seems apt for what can be a time of mental and physical turmoil.
-While many of the symptoms of menopause can feel totally disorientating, signs of the way ‘the change’ makes itself known on the skin can be easily addressed.
+While many of the symptoms of menopause can feel totally disorientating, the ways that ‘the change’ makes itself known on the skin can be easily addressed.
 Read on for the science and solutions to the most common menopausal skin concerns.

 What is Menopause?